Warehouse Hours

 501(c)(3) non-profit organization.

-Every four years, the Eastern Illinois Foodbank participates in a national hunger study in conjunction with Feeding America.
+Eastern Illinois Foodbank participates in an annual national hunger study in conjunction with Feeding America.
 The most recent study, Map the Meal Gap, documents the extent of hunger in our region, in the state and in the nation and helps guide policy discussions and affect change.

 Key Findings For Our Communities:

-• There are nearly 100,000 food insecure individuals living in Eastern Illinois Foodbank's service area.
+• There are more than 143,000 food insecure individuals living in Eastern Illinois Foodbank's service area.

-• Overall food insecurity rates for eastern Illinois vary from 6.3% in Woodford County to 13.3% in Champaign County.
+• Overall food insecurity rates for eastern Illinois vary from 9.9% in Piatt County to 16.5% in Coles County.
+Iroquois County has experienced the biggest increase for a second year in a row, now reaching 14.5%.

 View the full results here.